wiiisdom/ec2-leaser/README.md

 ## Architecture

-The backend is managed serverlessly via [SST](https://sst.dev/).
-The frontend is a React application.
-It's design to be deployed on AWS.
+It's a fullstack application (NextJs) deployed via [SST](https://sst.dev/) on AWS.

 ## How to run the application locally ?

-Run the backend only (you need only that to use a local frontend):
+Run the backend if you want to work with the cron job

 ```
 pnpm install
 pnpm dev
 ```

-Start the frontend:
+Run NextJs if you want to work with the app

 ```
+pnpm install
 cd packages/web/
 pnpm dev
 ```

-no need to provide environment variables, are these are made available to the frontend via SST.

 ## How to deploy the application